Earn St. Lawrence College credits while you are still in high school

 St. Lawrence College offers over 100 college courses and 10 apprenticeship programs (OYAP) for Dual Credit students.

-The Dual Credit program is intended to assist high school students in completing their Ontario Secondary School Diploma (OSSD) and to make a successful transition to college.
+The Dual Credit program is intended to assist high school students in completing their Ontario Secondary School Diploma (OSSD) and making a successful transition to college.
 Students participate in St. Lawrence College courses and apprenticeship programs to earn dual credits that count towards their OSSD and their post-secondary diploma, degree or apprenticeship certification.
 Dual credit students get a taste of college life, learning and a potential career pathway.

 Dual credit students are supported by their high school teachers as well as their college instructor, the St. Lawrence College Dual Credit office and college student support services.
 The cost of the program is funded by the Government of Ontario through the School College Work Initiative.